rmurphey/srchr-demo/README.md

 ## Running the app

 1. Install node.
-[Homebrew](http://mxcl.github.com/homebrew/) is your best bet: `brew install node`.
+You can [follow the instructions here](http://nodejs.org/#download), or use [Homebrew](http://mxcl.github.com/homebrew/) on a Mac: `brew install node`.
 2. Run `npm install` from the root directory of this project to load the dependencies.
 3. Copy `server/config.js.example` to `server/config.js` and update with your
    API key(s) if you'd like.
 Currently, only the Youtube search will work without a key.
 4. To run the development server: `node bin/dev`
 5. [Visit the app in your browser](http://localhost:4444).